 With regard to each one of the measurable targets, reference points shall be determined in terms of numerical values, so that compliance with the precise numerical target as determined in the On Target Cash Plan shall constitute compliance with 100% of the target, and also, numerical values shall be determined which will constitute the lower threshold for compliance with the target.
 The actual rate of compliance with the targets shall be calculated in accordance with the said reference points.
 Failure to comply with the minimum threshold of at least 75% of a specific target shall not entitle the executive to an On Target Cash Plan payment in respect of the said target.
-In the event of compliance at a rate of 75% or more with a specific target, the annual On Target Cash Plan shall be calculated in accordance with the target - the amount of the payment in terms of a percentage of the executive annual base shally be set forth in the On Target Cash Plan.
+In the event of compliance at a rate of 75% or more with a specific target, the annual On Target Cash Plan shall be calculated in accordance with a key (i.e. linear, steps, etc.) which shall determine - in relation to the point of compliance with the target - the amount of the payment in terms of a percentage of the executive annual base salary, all as shall be set forth in the On Target Cash Plan.
 In this respect, the compensation committee and the board of directors shall have the right to determine a higher (but not lower) entitlement threshold.